Alfresco/acs-deployment/docs/helm/upgrades.md

 Also,  applying `labels` to the PV and corresponding `selector` to the PVC helps ensure the `storageClass` will only pick the intended volume.

+## 5.3.0

+### PostgreSQL persistence

+Version 5.3.0 changes the way the default persistence is set up for the PostgreSQL database.
+If you did not customize the database persistance (which was not recommended for serious workloads).
+Please take a look at [this](./storage.md) before trying to upgrade.

 ## 5.2.0

 ### Solr tracking shared secret